 Coordinator: INEUVO Ltd

 Even though our natural resources are depleting, the demand for high-quality ingredients and products continues to grow.
-Therefore, it is important aim for zero waste by optimizing the use all the materials in production processes.
-INGREEN will focus on finding new ways to used by-products and side -streams from the production processes of very common products, namely paper, bread and cheese.
+Therefore, an important part of achieving zero waste is the optimisation of the use of all materials in production processes.
+INGREEN will focus on finding new ways to use by-products and side streams from the production processes of very common products, namely paper, bread and cheese.
 Biotechnology will be developed to capture these potential valuable sources of bio-based compounds suitable for exploitation.

-As the project develops products and production processes capable of valorising three currently underutilized types of biowaste, it will also provide a number of societal and environmental benefits, including:
+As the project develops products and production processes capable of valorising three currently underutilized types of wastes and by-products, it will also provide a number of societal and environmental benefits, including: